joelbrewster/Project1/README.md

 ## Layout
 - 4x4 divs that fill the screen.
 - On load, overlay with rules.
-    - MAYBE: player select a color from the array of colors.

-- On player win, overlay with player win message.
+- On win, print who's the winner or tie.

 ## Logic
-- Player 1 always goes first
+- Player 1 always goes first.
-- 4 adjacent squares in a row = win
+- 4 adjacent squares in a row = win.
+- All squares full = tie.

 ## Extra
-- select player1 color
-    - player 1 is then that color

-- select player2 color
-    - player 2 is then that color

-- Animations/blend effects for mouseover, selections
+- Animations/blend effects for mouseover, selections, win conditions etc.
+- Add sounds for the buttons, click elements and some animations.

 ## Wireframe information